lukeaugusto/University-work/CPP/Dataset File manipulation/README.md

 ## Motivation

-Course: CSE 2050 - Program in a Second Language, Spring 2016
+Course: CSE 2050 - Program in a Second Language, Spring 2016, Florida Institute of Technology

 ## Installation

 Source codes of a C++ Project.
     Import the .cpp files in the src folder.
     Compile and run.

-## Tests

-A print of the usage is in the root folder

 ## Algorithmn